kangyuj0531/recipes-analysis/README.md

   frameborder="0"
 ></iframe>

+The observed statistics is about 1.133.
 The p-value I got is 0.002, which is smaller than our significance level 0.05.
 Therefore, we reject the null hypothesis and in favor of the alternative hypothesis that the missingness of description depends on the 'n_ingredients' column.

 > **Day of Week**
 **Null Hypothesis**: The distribution of day of week where the description are missing is the same as those descriptions are not missing.